roboseb/inventory-application/README.md

     Somehow I fucked up my log dates.
 Also introduced some bugs in top/front item displaying, which I should be able to fix tomorrow.
 Along with writing the actual items to the cruddies and displaying them in worlds.
 Probably will try to quickly clean it up by end of day tomorrow or early wednesday, and then move on.

+September 13th, 2022

+    Will today be the last day?
+Only time will tell.
+Need to fix/finalize all the item functionality, and massively clean up at least the home page.
+And some basic mobile layout implementation.
+Feels cool to have a project that I could easily build on and add some fun features to.

+    Spent the vast majority of the day finishing up all the item stuff.
+It works pretty well.
+I'm also gonna add some stuff to prevent deleting 'default' items, since they took so damn long to make.

 ---To-Do---